Hyderabadi Bagara Baingan Recipe - Yummy Traditional

 My latest Video Bagara Baingan:

-Brinjal is available in 3 colors green, purple, and white. white and purple come in the winter season the rest of the year purple brinjal/eggplants are available in the market.so I am also using purple small eggplants for making bagara baingan
+Brinjal is available in 3 colors: green, purple, and white.
+White and purple come in the winter season; the rest of the year, purple brinjal/eggplants are available in the market.
+So I am also using small purple eggplants for making bagara baingan.

-If you have tried this Hyderabadi Bagara Baingan then don’t forget to rate the recipe.
-You can also follow me on social media
+If you have tried this Hyderabadi Bagara Baingan, then don’t forget to rate the recipe.
+You can also follow me on social media.

 Facebook